TofunmiSodimu/ROS-projects/README.md

    - Make file an executable and run from terminal using ./find_ball.py

-3. 'object_follower_python' - This is a ROS2 package that may be used to rotate a turtlebot3 robot based on the movement of a circular object in its field of view (FOV).
+3. 'object_follower_python' - This is a ROS2 package that may be used to rotate a turtlebot3 robot based on the movement of a circular object in its camera's field of view (FOV).
    - 'find_object' node: This node subscribes to the camera topic on the turtlebot3 robot, determines the center coordinates of the circular object in its FOV, publishes the center coordinates as a geometry_msgs/Point message.
    - 'rotate_robot' node: This node subscribes to the topic over which the 'find_object' node publishes center coordinates and rotates the turtlebot3 robot such that it's always facing the circular object.